Ben7X/procon/README.md

 # How to use

-## convert test.properties file to json
+- convert test.properties file to json

 ```shell
 procon json test.properties
 ```

-## convert stdout as input for procon, -y flag defines the property format of stdin bytes as json
+- convert stdout as input for procon
+- the -j flag defines the property format of stdin bytes as json, -y yaml, -p property

 ```shell
 cat test.json | procon -j yaml -